 the units must be enclosed within square brackets (e.g., ‘[deg]’);

-multiplication of units shall be denoted with a single asterisk ‘*’ (e.g., ‘[N*m]’).
+multiplication of units shall be denoted with a single asterisk ‘*’ (e.g., ‘[N*m]’);

+division of units shall be denoted with a forward slash ‘/’ (e.g., ‘[deg/s]’);

 exponents of units shall be denoted with a double asterisk ‘**’ (e.g., ‘[kg*m**2]’).

 AEM Restrictions

-In an AEM, units shall be assigned to the keywords as follows:

-dimensionless: EPOCH, Q1, Q2, Q3, QC;

-1/s: Q1_DOT, Q2_DOT, Q3_DOT, QC_DOT;

-deg: X_ANGLE, Y_ANGLE, Z_ANGLE, SPIN_ALPHA, SPIN_DELTA, SPIN_ANGLE, NUTATION, NUTATION_PHASE;

-deg/s: X_RATE, Y_RATE, Z_RATE, SPIN_ANGLE_VEL;

-s: NUTATION_PER.

 Units shall not be displayed; the applicable units are determined by the value set for the ATTITUDE_TYPE keyword.
+See 4.2.4.4.

+ACM Restrictions

+Apart from attitude state and covariance, units of ACM keyword values shall correspond to the normative “Units” column of the accompanying Keyword Value Tables (i.e. Table 5-4 through 5-9) for each section definition.

+The units of attitude state time history data lines, where present shall adhere to the specified units for attitude states as provided in ANNEX B, Section B4.

+The units of covariance time history data lines, where present, shall adhere to the specified units for covariance data as provided in ANNEX B, Section B6.

+Some of the items in the applicable tables are dimensionless.
+The table shows a unit value of ‘n/a’, which in this case means that there is no applicable units designator for these items (e.g. for DRAG_COEFF) and no units displayed.

 Comments

 General

-All comment lines shall begin with the ‘Comment’ keyword followed by at least one space.
+All comment lines shall begin with the ‘COMMENT’ keyword followed by at least one space.
 This keyword must appear on every comment line, not just the first such line.
 The remainder of the line shall be the comment value.
 White space shall be retained (shall be significant) in comment values.

 Comments may be used to provide provenance information or to help describe dynamical events or other pertinent information associated with the data.
 This additional information is intended to aid in consistency checks and elaboration where needed, but shall not be required for successful processing of a file.

-There are certain pieces of information that provide clarity and remove ambiguity about the interpretation of the information in a file, yet are not standardized so as to fit cleanly into the ‘keyword = value’ paradigm.
-Rather than force the information to fit into a space limited to one line, the APM or AEM producer should put certain information into comments and use the ICD to provide further specifications.

-The following comment should be provided in an APM or AEM message: information regarding the genesis, history, interpretation, intended use, etc., of the attitude state and any additional information that may be of use to the receiver of the APM or AEM.
-Example:

-COMMENT Source: File created by GSFC Flight Dynamics Facility as part

-COMMENT of Launch Operations Readiness Test held on 15 July 2004.
+If accompanying descriptive text designed to clarify and/or remove ambiguities in provided ADM data does not fit well into the single comment line paradigm, it is recommended that the APM, AEM or ACM producer convey key elements of that information in comments and use an ICD to provide further details.

+Comments may be in any case desired by the user.

 APM Specific

 Comments are optional and may appear only at the beginning of the APM Header and APM Metadata sections, as shown in tables 3-1 and 3-2.
 In the APM Data section, comments shall appear only at the beginning of a logical block.
 Comments must not appear between the components of any logical block in the APM Data section.
-The logical blocks in the APM Data section are indicated in table 3-3.
+The logical blocks in the APM Data section are indicated in Table 3-3.

-The following type of comment may be provided as part of the APM to provide information regarding the attitude estimation accuracy:

-COMMENT The 1-sigma accuracy determined by the GSFC Flight

-COMMENT Dynamics Facility for this attitude solution was

-COMMENT [0.02670 0.00945 0.00832] DEG.

-The purpose of this comment is to enable some specification on the quality of the attitude estimate.
-The interpretation of the message or the values placed herein should be specified in an ICD.

 AEM specific

-General

 Comments are optional and may appear only after the specification of the keyword CCSDS_AEM_VERS, at the beginning of Metadata sections (only after META_START and before OBJECT_NAME), and immediately following the DATA_START keyword.
 Comments must not appear between attitude ephemeris data lines, nor after the DATA_STOP keyword.
+See Table 4-2 and Table 4-3.